4.3 Early Help Assessment Framework in Knowsley

 The agencies in Knowsley have agreements in place such as the Knowsley Model of Children in Need Threshold (see below) and the Knowsley Engaging Families Toolkit, which provide effective ways to identify emerging problems and potential unmet needs for individual children and families as well as clear guidance and procedures for all professionals, including those in universal services and those providing services to adults with children.
 The provision of early help services should form part of a continuum of support to respond to the different levels of need of individual children and families.

-The Early Help Assessment Framework (EHAF) is a key part of delivering frontline services that are integrated and focused around the needs of children and young people, supporting them to achieve their full potential across the 5 outcomes.
+The Early Help Assessment Framework (EHAF) is a key part of delivering frontline services that are integrated and focused around the needs of children and young people, supporting them to achieve their full potential.
 The EHAF is a standardised approach to conducting an assessment of a child's additional needs and deciding how those needs should be met.
 The process will promote more effective, earlier identification of additional needs, particularly in universal services.
-It is intended to provide a simple process for a holistic assessment of a child's needs and strengths, taking into account the role of parents, carers and environmental factors on their development.
+It is intended to provide a simple process for an holistic assessment of a child's needs and strengths, taking into account the role of parents, carers and environmental factors on their development.
 Practitioners will then be better placed to agree, with the child and family, about what support is appropriate.
 The EHAF will also help to improve integrated working by promoting co-ordinated service provision.

 Within Knowsley, four levels of need have been identified and defined: